1992 United States elections

 Elections were held in 1992, to elect state governors, the president of the United States, and members of the 103rd United States Congress.
 The elections took place after the Soviet Union crumbled and the Cold War ended, as well as the redistricting that resulted from the 1990 census.
-Often considered "The Year Of The Woman," these elections brought an increased number of female politicians to Washington such as Dianne Feinstein (D-CA) and Carol Moseley Braun (D-IL).
+Often considered "The Year Of The Woman," these elections brought an increased number of female politicians to Washington such as Dianne Feinstein (D-CA), Barbara Boxer (D-CA), Patty Murray (D-WA), and Carol Moseley Braun (D-IL).
+Moseley Braun would also become the first African-American woman to ever serve a term in the Senate, which was historically predominantly white.
 Governor Bill Clinton of Arkansas defeated incumbent president George H. W. Bush and businessman Ross Perot in the presidential election.
 The Democratic Party maintained their control of both chambers of Congress.
-This is the first Democratic trifecta since the Republican victory in the 1980 elections, the last one in the 20th century, and the last one overall until 2008.

 In the presidential election, Democratic governor Bill Clinton of Arkansas defeated Republican incumbent president George H. W. Bush and Texas businessman Ross Perot.
 Clinton easily won the electoral college with 370 electoral votes, but took just 43 percent of the popular vote, the fourth-lowest share of any victorious presidential candidate.
 Perot's independent candidacy won the largest share of the popular vote of any third party or independent candidate since Theodore Roosevelt's 1912 candidacy.
 Clinton defeated former California governor Jerry Brown and former Massachusetts senator Paul Tsongas to take the Democratic nomination.
 Bush defeated a primary challenge from commentator, and former Reagan White House Director of Communications Pat Buchanan to earn re-nomination as the Republican candidate.

 A small number of seats changed hands in the Senate, but Democrats retained a comfortable majority.
 Democrats won the national popular vote for the House of Representatives by a margin of five percentage points, but Republicans won a net gain of nine seats.
 In the gubernatorial elections, the Democratic Party won a net gain of two states.
+This is the first Democratic trifecta since the Republican victory in the 1980 elections, the last one in the 20th century, and the last one overall until 2008.
+It was also the second consecutive election cycle in which the winning presidential candidate did not have coattails in either house of Congress, and the last time where the Democratic candidate failed to have any coattails as of 2026.